JustJoostNL/LoadAllWorlds/README.md

 # General
 This is a plugin that adds a command to load all the worlds.

+If you want that all the worlds load at startup, Set "load-on-startup" "true" in the config.yml

-In this plugin you only load the worlds when you execute a command.
-And not when starting the server.
+In this plugin you can choose whether you want, To load all worlds at startup or with a command.

-Because if you do not use a world, is it waste of your memory.
+If you are not using the worlds yet, It is wise to execute a command because you will save memory.

+But you can choose yourself!

-This is a very easy plugin but its very helpful!
+This is an easy plugin but very useful!

 # Important